-East of the slightly elevated West End Blvd, the eyewitness accounts generally suggest (with one unexplained outlier at site 10) a slight time lag, with the first signs of flooding occurring between 0930 and 1000 (sites 6-9 in Figure 116).
-One eyewitness (site 6) remembers looking at his watch, and places the onset of flooding at precisely 0932.
-Thus, it appears that within

-30 minutes to one hour following the major breach, the floodwaters had moved into the area between West End Blvd and Orleans Canal.
-Further south near I-10 between Canal Street and Orleans Canal, there are three early accounts (sites 11-13) that report the onset of flooding between 0700 and 0800.
-At this time these early flooding times are unexplained.
-At sites 11 and 12 (Figure 116), it is possible that the initial reports of water may have simply been rain water piling up in the streets, while the major flooding may have occurred sometime later.
-At site 13 (Figure 116), water is definitely reported in the home, which is on a slab foundation, at 0700, but it is possible that the timing may be off.
+East of the slightly elevated West End Boulevard, the eyewitness accounts generally suggest (with one unexplained outlier at Site 10) a slight time lag, with the first signs of flooding occurring between 1430 and 1500 UTC (9:30 and 10:00 a.m.
+CDT) (Sites 6 to 9 in Figure 116).
+One eyewitness (Site 6) remembers looking at his watch, and places the onset of flooding at precisely 1432 UTC (9:32 a.m.
+CDT).
+Thus, it appears that within 30 min to 1 hr following the major breach, the floodwaters had moved into the area between West End Boulevard and Orleans Canal.
+Further south near I-10 between Canal Street and Orleans Canal, there are three early accounts (Sites 11 to 13) that report the onset of flooding between 1200 and 1300 UTC (7:00 and 8:00 a.m.
+CDT).
+At this time, these early flooding times are unexplained.
+At Sites 11 and 12 (Figure 116), it is possible that the initial reports of water may have simply been rain water piling up in the streets, while the major flooding may have occurred sometime later.
+At Site 13 (Figure 116), water is definitely reported in the home, which is on a slab foundation, at 1200 UTC (7:00 a.m.
+CDT), but it is possible that the timing may be off.
 It is equally possible that these accounts are accurate, resulting from some, as yet determined, source of water.
 A possible explanation of this water source could be the backflow from the Orleans Canal, but this has not been conclusively documented.

-An eyewitness account at site 14 (Figure 116) just south of the I-610 Loop, states that the first signs of flooding were not observed until about 1230 on Monday afternoon.
-Based on the ground elevation at this site (about -2 to -3 ft), this appears to be compatible with the Pump Station 10 hydrograph.
-At site 15 (Figure 116), the homeowner reported water flowing under her house into the canal on the suction side of Pump Station 6 about 2330 on Monday evening.
+An eyewitness account at Site 14 (Figure 116) just south of the I-610 Loop, states that the first signs of flooding were not observed until about 1730 UTC (12:30 p.m CDT) on Monday.
+Based on the ground elevation at this site (about -2 to -3 ft), this appears to be compatible with the OP 10 hydrograph.
+At Site 15 (Figure 116), the homeowner reported water flowing under her house into the canal on the suction side of OP 6 about 11:30 p.m CDT on Monday.
 The ground elevation at this site is about 1 to 2 ft.
-At site 16 (Figure 116), which is on the high ground of Gentilly Ridge, water was not observed until about 1000 on Tuesday morning.
-This homeowner also reported that the water level in the canal equalized with the water level in the street about 0200 Wednesday morning.
+At Site 16 (Figure 116), which is on the high ground of Gentilly Ridge, water was not observed until about 1500 UTC (10:00 a.m.
+CDT) on Tuesday.
+This homeowner also reported that the water level in the canal equalized with the water level in the street about 0700 UTC (2:00 a.m.
+CDT) on Wednesday.
 An eyewitness who returned on Tuesday to assist with rescue efforts reported strong north-to-south currents in the vicinity of the I-10/I-610 interchange on Tuesday morning.
-The eyewitness at site 12 reported strong north-to-south currents at the Canal Street railroad underpass Monday night about 2100.
+The eyewitness at Site 12 reported strong north-to-south currents at the Canal Street railroad underpass on Monday about 9:00 p.m.
+CDT.